networkandcode/networkandcode.github.io/_posts/python/2020-10-25-python-ways-to-run-code.md

 ```

 ## Virtual Environment
-We can virtual environments, which creates a complete copy of the python interpreter, any modules or packages installed inside the virtual
+We can create virtual environments, which creates a complete copy of the python interpreter, any modules or packages installed inside the virtual
 environment, stays with in it and doesn't affect rest of the system.
 This is very useful when you have multiple projects and you don't want
 the dependecies of one project affecting another, which is otherwise possible without a virtual environment.